DivyanshuSoni001/yolo-v3/README.md

-# Yolo v3 Object Detection with Tensorflow 2.0
+# Tensorflow 2.0: Yolo v3 model for Object Detection
 Yolo v3 is an algorithm that uses deep convolutional neural networks to detect objects. <br> <br>

 ## Getting started